PFC Beroe Stara Zagora: Current squad

-For recent transfers, see Transfers winter 2022–23.
+For recent transfers, see Transfers summer 2025.

-Out on loan

 Foreign players

 Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU nationals can be used during a match day.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.